ankeetmaini/blog/content/posts/leadership-lessons-from-tiger-3.md

 I really hit the jackpot when I accidentally found myself sitting at the screening of `Tiger 3` (don’t ask me how).
 I was fascinated (read overwhelmed) by the turn of events that my brain went bonkers seeing so many amazing Leadership lessons (or lack thereof) that I thought are too precious to just keep to myself and the entire world should know and learn.

 This is not a spoiler (although you might get to know a few bits here and there), but it's by no means a replacement of the movie in itself, as my words or any words can’t do justice to what happens on screen.
-Nobody, not even Director's father understands it completely.
+Nobody, not even Director's father, understands it completely.

 This story begins and revolves around two orgs (teams to be simple) – `RAW` and `ISI` in a large company called `World Peace`